 How direct mail can help: Share your profile’s URL on all of your direct mail pieces, or even better, use a QR code to bring customers there quickly.

 Your customers follow their favorite brands on their social channels, such as Facebook, Instagram, and Twitter.
-So it makes sense to be there when they are with your back to school offers.
+So it makes sense to be there with your back-to-school offers when they are.

 Marketing activities to consider include: